January 29, 2021

 While we may be proud to call the Hawkeye State our home, we’re even prouder to live in the Iowa City-Cedar Rapids Corridor.
 Time and time again, the Corridor is ranked as one of the best places to live not only in Iowa, but in the Midwest and beyond.

 There’s a reason that many of our agents have called the Corridor home their entire lives.
-If you’re considering moving to the Iowa City-Cedar Rapids area (or even if you already live here and just need a humble brag), here’s a few reasons why the Corridor is a great place to plant your roots.
+If you’re considering moving to the Iowa City-Cedar Rapids area (or even if you already live here and just need a humble brag), here are a few reasons why the Corridor is a great place to plant your roots.

 1. Unbeatable arts and culture.